Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

 >> The solvers controls can be modified on the fly (when a simulation is running).

 ### Diagonal solver

-If the coefficient matrix only has values on its diagonal, the solution vector can be obtained inverting the matrix system using:
+If the matix coefficients have non-zeros values on its diagonal, therefore a set of explicit equations.
+The solution vector can be obtained inverting the stiffness matrix without incurring in relevant computational effort:

 - ```diagonal```: a diagonal solver for explicit systems.